RMS Majestic (1914): Sea trials

-Career history
+Handover

+After another week of work on the accommodation, Bismarck was accepted by the British representatives.
+In early April a chartered steamer arrived at Hamburg with the bulk of her new British crew; they were conveyed on board on one side of the ship, while her German crew were taken off on the other side.
+Upon boarding, men started re-painting the funnels in White Star colours, and painting out the name and home port "Bismarck, Hamburg," on the stern and replacing it with "Majestic, Liverpool."
+Majestic departed Hamburg on 9 April 1922 and arrived at Southampton at 9 am the next day (10 April), which exactly ten years earlier, the RMS Titanic had left Southampton on the same day, on her maiden voyage.

+Early career

 Upon arrival in Southampton, the Majestic became the flagship of the White Star Line fleet.
 She was placed on the North Atlantic run from Southampton to New York in tandem with Olympic and Homeric.
 She sailed on her maiden voyage from Southampton on Wednesday, 11 May 1922 at 11:30 am under the command of Sir Bertram Hayes.
 She reached New York in 5 days, 14 hours and 45 minutes at an average speed of 22.69 kn.
 When she docked in New York no pier was long enough to take her, and 41 ft of her stern projected into the Hudson River.
 On the eastern leg of her maiden voyage, Majestic managed to travel from New York (Ambrose Channel Lightship) to Eddystone Light, a distance of 3,139 nmi in 5 days, 9 hours and 42 minutes at an average speed of 24.2 kn.

 On 4 August 1922, Majestic arrived at Southampton and her crew were told that the next day they would be departing and anchoring off Cowes, where they would be inspected by the British monarchs George V and Queen Mary.
 Over night the ship was cleaned, and the next day she arrived at Cowes at 9:00.
 Not long after arriving a "yeoman of Signals" from the Royal Yacht arrived with the Royal Standard.
 The launch carrying the King and Queen arrived shortly after 11:00 am and the Royal Standard was broken on the main mast as the visitors came aboard.
 The guests were received by Harold A Sanderson – the Chairman of the International Merchant Marine, owners of the White Star Line and Majestic's captain, Bertram Hayes.
 They were given an inspection of the ship lasting an hour and a half, viewing the major public rooms and the three classes of accommodation before sitting down to lunch on B-Deck.
 The visit to a merchant ship by a reigning monarch was considered a great honour at the time; George V had been a naval officer until placed in the direct line of succession by the death of his brother, and took an interest in the merchant marine.